CopernicaMarketingSoftware/Documentation/SMTPeter/en/personalization-modifiers.md

 With this modifier you can escape, or encode, the variable.
 The form is: escape:"value".
 The possible values are: "html", "url", and "base64".
 If no value is specified "html" is used.
-On an array this modifier is ingored.
+On an array this modifier is ignored.
 Usage:

 ```text
 {$text|escape:"html"}
 is equal to: